Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Applications

 Interestingly, the energy of the overtone is not twice the energy of the fundamental phonon mode, as there is a very strong anharmonicity.
 The TD-SCHA is unable to simulate third or higher overtones, as we have only two poles from the Green function that are the zeros of the determinant of the inverse of $\bm G(\omega)$.

 Finally, we can simulate the wave-function dynamics adding a time-dependent external potential in a nonlinear regime.
-For this purpose, we integrate the TD-SCHA equation of motion comparing the result with the exact evolution.
+For this purpose, we integrate the TD-SCHA equation of motion and compare the result with the exact evolution.
 We introduce, at $t_0 = 0$, a perturbation of the form:

 where $E_0 = 1\,\text{Ha/Bohr}$, and $\omega_0 = 1$~Ha.
 The results are shown in \figurename~\ref{fig:full:tdscha}.